Field manual

 Players stay in Slack.

-The browser is not where votes, night actions, or player chat happen.
+The browser is not where votes, private actions, or player chat happen.
 That separation is part of the product design and privacy boundary.

 Troubleshooting

-First things to check when the room goes wrong.
+First things to check when the game goes wrong.

 These are the common issues a workspace organizer hits during install and the first live game.